Skip to main content

 Transformation logic lives in stored procedures nobody understands

 Most organisations that have been running SQL-based analytics for more than three years have transformation logic buried in stored procedures, views, and scheduled jobs that predate the current team.
 Nobody fully understands them.
 Changes break things upstream.
 Testing doesn't exist.
-Introducing dBT isn't just a tooling decision — it's a process change that brings version control, testing, and documentation to transformation code.
+Introducing dbt isn't just a tooling decision — it's a process change that brings version control, testing, and documentation to transformation code.

 03